-Did you know a large chunk of the Small Pet Select Staff volunteers in rescues?
-Two of them assisted in the Bunderground Railroad stop at Colorado House Rabbit Society (COHRS), pictured above.
+Did you know many Small Pet Select staff members volunteer in animal rescues and animal welfare organizations?
+Some of them assisted in the Bunderground Railroad stop at Rocky Mountain House Rabbit Rescue (RMHRR), pictured below.
 Additionally, many rescues are active in Small Pet Select’s Ambassador program.
 For more information, you can go here to sign up.

 Caring for Residents

-- Foster Homes: Rescues need tons of help during crisis situations.
+- Foster Homes: Animal rescues need tons of help during crisis situations.
 Regrettably, some animal rescues must close their doors.
 However, the residents need care, so where do they go?
-Many such as COHRS, requested foster homes for about 140 bunnies.
+Many such as RMHRR, requested foster homes for about 140 bunnies.
 In "vacation" homes, the rabbits continue to get the best care possible.
-Relocating the rabbits also protects the volunteers, i.e., so they don’t have to leave their homes to care for the rabbits in the Bunny Barn.
+Relocating the rabbits also protects the volunteers, i.e., so they don’t have to leave the safety of their own homes to care for the rabbits at the rescue.

 - Requesting donations: If you’re unable to foster or volunteer but want to help ... donate for emergency preparation.
-Rescues need supplies, enrichment items, or money.
+Animal rescues need supplies, enrichment items, or money.
 Be sure to check their websites or social media for their needs.
 Also, check their guidelines on how and where to donate goods.

 Staying Open with Reduced Services

 As a community resource, many rescues are open during emergencies.
-They may adjust or postpone their open hours, services, and events as animal rescues are ready for anything.
+They may adjust or postpone their open hours, services, and events as animal rescues are prepared for anything.

-- Flexible adoption procedures: Rescues want to help as many pets as possible, so they complete emergency preparation plans prior to crisies .
+- Flexible adoption procedures: Rescues want to help as many pets as possible, so they complete emergency preparation plans before crises.
 During emergencies, rescues find ways to continue adoptions.
-Adoptions free up valuable space for strays or surrenders.
-Much of the training transitions to electronic and online formats.
-This is more convenient for adopters and rescue staff.
+For example, adoptions free up valuable space for strays or surrenders.
+Also, any training requirements may transition to electronic and online formats, improving adopters and rescue staff's convenience.
 Furthermore, adoptions may shift to appointment-only.

-- Shipping or drop off points for gift shop orders: Many rescues raise funds by in-house gift shops.
+- Shipping or drop-off points for gift shop orders: Many animal rescues raise funds from in-house gift shops.
 The shops are open during disasters.
 Rescues plan to ship the orders to the customer if they can't come by.
-Also, customers pick up orders from a convenient location.
+Also, customers can pick up orders from a convenient location.

 Caring for Pawrents in Need

-The aforesaid actions are just the start to describe how animal rescues are ready for anything.
+The actions described above are just the tip of the iceberg when telling how animal rescues are ready for anything.
 If you need more ideas, check Best Friends Animal Society’s FAQ page.
-Please comment on our socials or email email@example.com.
+If you'd like to share your thoughts, please comment on our socials or email email@example.com.